Troubleshooting

 [ERROR] stderr: Error: Cannot find module '@modelcontextprotocol/server-filesystem'

-# Server started but returned invalid response
+# Server started but sent invalid output

 [ERROR] Server "filesystem" sent invalid JSON on stdout